nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Hence, to simplify the implementation, the team decided to simply rewrite all plans to the resource file whenever a plan is deleted.

-###### Deleting a plan will cause a cascade delete action
+###### Deleting a Plan Will Cause a Cascading Delete Action
 When an existing workout is deleted from the application, days which is scheduled with that plan should also be cleared.
-This cascade delete action from `plan -> schedule` must be done so that the data in the `plans.txt`, `schedule.txt` files matches.
+This cascading delete action from `plan -> schedule` must be done so that the data in the `plans.txt`, `schedule.txt` files matches.

 <div class="button-container"><a class="button" href="#implementation">Back to Implementation Overview</a></div>